-Not only is Rajcic guiding her students to a promising future, but is looking forward to a bright one with the Crows, proving the talented AFLW team are athletes of their own mettle.
+Crows, proving the talented AFLW team are athletes of their own mettle.

 UniSA is a proud premier partner of the Adelaide Football Club AFL and AFLW teams.
-This partnership provides UniSA student placement opportunities, a platform for sport and health research collaborations and the opportunity for the University to engage with the community.
+This partnership provides UniSA student placement opportunities, a platform for sport and health research collaborations as provides UniSA student placement opportunities, a platform for sport and health research collaborations and the opportunity for the University to engage with the community.